Resolving Conflicts in Game Development Projects

 Finally, simply commit your merge resolution to wrap up the branch merge - and there you go!
 You’ve now properly re-integrated your changes from the “test” branch, into the “main” branch :)

-Which means that you can safely delete the “test” branch and clean-up your repository and, in the end, you’ll have a commit history that looks like this:
+Which means that you can safely delete the “test” branch and clean-up your repository and, in the end, you’ll have commit history that looks like this:

 So you see that resolving conflicts isn’t impossible, but it does require a few steps - and here we had a very simple demo case, so picking the right version didn’t have any real consequence, but in a real project, properly re-merging the different versions can be a bit of a headache.